Emilianopp/SkillQuery/README.md

 A personal passion project that started when I was begining recruiting.

 I found comapnies asked for an overwhelming amount of technologies.
-So I decided to comile that information into a single interface to help other students decide what to invest their time into.
+So I decided to compile that information into a single interface to help other students decide what to invest their time into.

 Backend is built on Flask,MongoDB as well as a fine tuned BERT model that was tweaked for classification of job descriptions.